-As part of their “Enjoy Reading” campaign, Pearson have produced a helpful, colourful and easy-to-read guide, Reading with your Child, freely downloadable in 26 languages.
-In addition to addressing a number of common questions, such as What do I do if my child picks a book that is too hard? and How can I find the right book?, it offers some useful tips to explore the stories and make them come alive.
+As part of their “Enjoy Reading” campaign, Pearson produced a helpful, colorful and easy-to-read guide, Reading with your Child, freely downloadable in 26 languages.
+In addition to addressing a number of common questions, such as What do I do if my child picks a book that is too hard? and How can I find the right book? it offers some useful tips to explore the stories and make them come alive.
 (See also, Dino Lingo Parents Guide.)

-1. Make books part of your family life – Always have books around so that you and your children are ready to read whenever there’s a chance.
+1. Make books part of your family life – Always have age-appropriate books around.

 2. Join your local library – Get your child a library card.
-You’ll find the latest videogames, blu-rays and DVDs, plus tons and tons of fantastic books.
 Allow them to pick their own books, encouraging their own interests.

 3. Match their interests – Help them find the right book – it doesn’t matter if it’s fiction, poetry, comic books or non-fiction.

-4. All reading is good – Don’t discount non-fiction, comics, graphic novels, magazines and leaflets.
-Reading is reading and it is all good.
+4. All reading is good – Don’t discount age-appropriate non-fiction, comics, magazines, and leaflets.
+Reading is reading!

-5. Get comfortable! – Snuggle up somewhere warm and cosy with your child, either in bed, on a beanbag or on the sofa, or make sure they have somewhere comfy when reading alone.
+5. Get comfortable! – Snuggle up warm and cozy with your child and make sure they have a comfy area when reading alone.

-6. Ask questions – To keep them interested in the story, ask your child questions as you read such as, ‘What do you think will happen next?’ or ‘Where did we get to last night?
-Can you remember what had happened already?’
+6. Ask questions – Keep them engaged in the story by asking questions as you read.
+‘What do you think will happen next?’
+‘Where did we get to last night?
+‘Which character is your favorite?’

-8. Read again and again – Encourage your child to re-read favourite books and poems.
-Re-reading helps to build up fluency and confidence.
+7. Read again and again – Encourage your child to re-read books and poems.
+Repetition helps build fluency and confidence.

-And beyond what we do as parents, sharing these with other family members, caregivers, etc. (and showing them how to use Dino Lingo) can not only help to make reading a greater part of your child’s life, but also widen the sphere of experience and enjoyment for everyone.
+8. Bedtime stories – Read with your child at bedtime.
+It’s a great way to end the day and to spend quality time.[/vc_column_text][/vc_column][vc_column width=”1/3″][vc_single_image image=”517955″ img_size=”full” alignment=”center”][/vc_column][/vc_row][vc_row][vc_column width=”1/2″][vc_column_text]Beyond what we do as parents, sharing these with other family members, caregivers, etc. (and showing them how to use Dino Lingo) can not only help to make reading a greater part of your child’s life but also widen the sphere of experience and enjoyment for everyone.

 “A reader lives a thousand lives before he dies”, said Jojen.